Kitchen cabinets and Maytag® dishwasher with open Third Level Rack

 How to uninstall a dishwasher

-Step 2: Prepare the New Dishwasher for Installation
+Step 3: Prepare the New Dishwasher for Installation

 Remove packaging

 Cut the box along the dotted line all around the dishwasher base.
 Remove shipping materials from inside the box, setting aside any boards included in the box for use as shims inside the cabinet if needed.
 Open the dishwasher door and remove styrofoam pieces from the interior.
-With the help of a friend, tilt the dishwasher on its back and remove the shipping base.
+With the help of a friend, carefully tilt the dishwasher on its back and remove the shipping base.

 Prepare the dishwasher for installation

-Remove the toe panel and, on newer Maytag® dishwashers, remove the drip tray, disconnect the drip sensor and set aside for later.
+Remove the toe panel and, on newer Maytag® dishwashers, remove the drip tray, disconnect the drip sensor and set it aside for later.
 Then, route the power cord through the terminal box and connect the remaining wires as detailed in your installation instructions.
 Attach the drain hose to the drain port, then route it and the power cord underneath the rear legs of the dishwasher.

 Maytag tip icon